bouvet/eia-oil-dashboard/README.md

 - **Frontend**: React 18 + Vite + Material UI dark theme
 - **Data layout**: bronze (raw) → silver (cleaned) → gold (dashboard views) in DuckDB

+> **Note**: This is a first version of the dashboard, built as a personal learning project
+> exploring FastAPI, React, and DuckDB.
+Due to starting a new contract, further development
+> will be limited for the foreseeable future — the project will mostly remain as-is,
+> though contributions and suggestions are welcome.

 ![Dashboard screenshot](docs/dashoard_screenshot.jpg)

 ## Panels